telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

         border-color: #369;
     }

-### Change the Flat skin active background to red and the color to beige
+The example below demonstrates how to change the flat skin active background to red and the color to beige.

+###### Example

     .km-flat .km-badge,
     .km-flat .km-rowinsert,